-Enclosure and Landscaping
+▲ Enclosure and Landscaping

 Enclosure (such as awnings or tree cover) and landscaping (such as planters or other decorative items) along the sidewalk help create comfortable and welcoming walking environments.
 People will be more willing to walk on a street that offers the shading and aesthetic properties of trees.
-Landscaping also helps with inviting more foot traffic.